puremourning/vimspector/README.md

    if you hit them.

 Why is neovim experimental?
-Because the author doesn't use neovim regularly, and there are no regression tests for vimspector in neovim, so it's likely to break frequently.
+Because the author doesn't use neovim regularly, and there are no regression tests for vimspector in neovim, so it may break occasionally.
 Issue reports are handled on best-efforts basis, and PRs are welcome to fix bugs.
 See also the next section descibing differences for neovim vs vim.